WestGrid/trainingMaterials/pages/courses.md

 - Plotting in Python with  Matplotlib
 - Plotting in Python with Plotly
 - Interactive web dashboards with Plotly Dash
-- Modern tools for web visualization
+- Modern tools for web visualization, focusing on trame.app and the VTK ecosystem

 ### Linux command line